hassantafreshi/easy-form-builder/readme.txt

 - Build multi-step (unlimited steps) Forms

-- Create Advance form by Use advanced Field (element) like location picker (maps) , Esign (e-signature) , Yes/No question ,Star rating, Switch button and ...

 - Get export of result of Surveys to CSV format file

 - Get export of responses or messages of forms to CSV format file

+- Build Easily any kind of payment order or service forms on Easy Form Builder

 - Payment Fields (inputs) like Payment Multi choose, Payment Single choose ,Payment Selection Choose,Payment dropdown list

-- Build payment order form
+- Create Advance form by Use advanced Field (element) like location picker (maps) , Esign (e-signature) , Yes/No question ,Star rating, Switch button and ...